Academic Research

 Misinformation

-Rojecki, A., Royal, P., and Conner, VA.
-Live Free and Die: COVID-19 as a Vector for Moral Judgment and Risk-Taking.
+Rojecki, A., Royal, P., and Conner, V. (2023, May 26).
+Live free and die: COVID-19 as a vector for moral judgment and risk-taking.

 • American Political Science Association Annual Conference, Montreal, QC (September 2022)